Rhinoplasty Surgery Cost and Procedure Guide

 Altered sense of smell

-A change in sense of smell is temporary in most cases and is usually only noted when tested for by a doctor.
-A total, permanent loss of smell is a very rare complication of a nose job.
+A change in smell is temporary in most cases and is usually only noted when tested for by a doctor.
+A total, permanent loss of smell is an infrequent complication of a nose job.

 Damage to the nasal septum

 Damage to the cartilage wall in the middle of the nose (the septum) may occur during this procedure.
 Depending on the extent of damage, medical and/or surgical options are available to fix this.